keelancook/mediumish/_posts/2017-10-16-chiming-in-the-story-of-one-texas-churchs-road-to-evangelism.md

 title: "Chiming In: The Story of One Texas Church's Road to Evangelism"
 date: "2017-10-16"
 categories:
-  - "evangelism training"
+  - "evangelism"
-  - "how to be gospel centered"
+  - "gospel"
-  - "how to focus on evangelism"
+  - "discipleship"
-  - "train your congregation to evangelize"
+  - "pastoral ministry"
 author: keelan
 featured: false
 hidden: false